How many Bitcoins are there in circulation?

 How many Bitcoins are there?

-At the time of writing, there are 18,483,118 Bitcoins, although this number is constantly increasing.
-New Bitcoins are created through a process named mining, which verifies Bitcoin transactions and adds them to the blocks of the Bitcoin blockchain.
+At the time of writing on 26 November 2023, there were 19,553,212 Bitcoins, although this number is constantly increasing.
+New Bitcoins are created through a process called mining, which verifies Bitcoin transactions and adds them to the blocks of the Bitcoin blockchain.
 As a reward for doing this work, the miner who managed to add a block first receives a certain amount of Bitcoins.
 Currently, the block reward is 6.25 Bitcoins.
 Given that a new block is added to the Bitcoin blockchain approximately every 10 minutes, it turns out that the total number of Bitcoins in circulation increases by 6.25 every 10 minutes.

 Maximum Bitcoin in circulation